mallyavidya/Business_Insights_360/README.md

 ### 5. Executive View

-The Executive View dashboard in the Business 360 project provides a high-level summary of Atliq’s overall performance, designed for quick insights into the company’s health.
+<div align="justify">The Executive View dashboard in the Business 360 project provides a high-level summary of Atliq’s overall performance, designed for quick insights into the company’s health.
 It highlights key performance indicators like Net Sales, Gross Margin, and Forecast Accuracy, allowing executives to assess revenue growth, market share, and profitability at a glance.
 Insights by subzone and risk levels in inventory help in identifying regional strengths and potential challenges.
 The dashboard also includes market share trends and top customers/products by revenue, supporting strategic decision-making around market positioning and customer focus.
-This consolidated view empowers Atliq’s leadership to make data-driven decisions for sustainable growth.
+This consolidated view empowers Atliq’s leadership to make data-driven decisions for sustainable growth.</div>

 ![Executive View Placeholder](Executive_dashboard.PNG)